-Mouth sores do happen and for some patients, it is more common than with other patients.
-These sores can appear inside the cheeks, on the lips and even on the tongue.
+Mouth sores do happen and for some patients are more common than with other patients.
+These sores can appear inside the cheeks, on the lips, and even on the tongue.
 Unfortunately, they can be uncomfortable.
-Braces do not cause the sores but they can trigger or aggravate the area.
+Braces do not cause the sores, but they can trigger or aggravate the area.
 Using a topical anesthetic such as Orabase or Ora-Gel will give immediate relief.
 Apply the ointment as often as needed.
-Make sure to use a cotton swab to keep from other areas getting infected.
+Make sure to use a cotton swab to keep other areas from getting infected.

 Tenderness of the Mouth